wjcarpenter/gvoice-sms-takeout-xml/README.md

 Don't forget to include the `+` and the country code with the phone number (and no other punctuation ... just the `+` and digits).
 The order of items in that file doesn't matter, but the python JSON parser requires a comma after each item except the final one.
-It also insists on the use of double quotes for all of the items (not single quotes).
+It also insists on the use of double quotes (not single quotes) for all of the items.
 Rerun the script until you get no TODO reports about missing contact phone numbers and no other errors.

 You can now use the resulting output files as a backup files to be restored with the SMS Backup and Restore app.